 - 1. O (opening time): Opening time to back check or 80°, whichever occurs first, must be 3 sec or longer, as specified in Table 1.
-Turn the potentiometer cw to decrease, ccw to increase, the opening time. - 2.
-CK (back-check time): Back-check time is the time it takes the door to move from the back check to fully open.
-The total time from fully closed to fully open must be 4 sec or longer.
-For most applications, the total time fully closed to fully open should be the opening time (set in step 1) plus 1 sec.
+Turn the potentiometer cw to decrease, ccw to increase, the opening time. - CK (back-check time): Back-check time is the time it takes the door to move from the back check to fully open.
+The time depends on the back check angle as specified on the previous page.
 Turn the potentiometer ccw to increase, cw to decrease, the back check time. - STL (stall force): The operator applies stall force to the door while it is being held open to prevent it from creeping closed.
 Adjust the stall force so that the operator applies enough force to prevent the door from creeping closed.
 Turn the potentiometer cw to increase, ccw to decrease, the stall force.